 Curious about what Arundel’s Allotments are about?
 This is your chance to see what they are all about...

 Allotments can be for everyone.
-This is a chance to visit two of Arundel’s Allotment sites and see a variety of different methodologies used by different growers.
+This was a chance to visit two of Arundel’s Allotment sites and see a variety of different methodologies used by different growers.

-Learn about growing without chemicals, how we can augment bio-diversity in our gardens and what you can get growing right here on your doorstep.
-Exchange on how these spaces can be used for the community at large by creating spaces to learn, teach and share.
+To learn about growing without chemicals, how we can augment bio-diversity in our gardens and what you can get growing right here on your doorstep.
+Exchanging on how these spaces can be used for the community at large by creating spaces to learn, teach and share.

-For the green fingered grower to the vegetable loving novice, this is an opportunity for everyone to experience these productive and beautiful spaces.
+For the green fingered grower to the vegetable loving novice, this was an opportunity for everyone to experience these productive and beautiful spaces.

 SUNDAY 15TH